Trends and climate

 The Criminal Law prohibits active and passive bribery in the public and private sectors.
 The Supreme People's Court and the Supreme People's Procuratorate have issued interpretative rules regarding these criminal offences and rules also exist which set minimum financial thresholds for the investigation and prosecution of such offences.

-Various government organs and departments, including the State Council and the Communist Party of China, have issued internal anti-corruption rules and regulations which govern state personnel.
+In addition to the above laws, various government organs and departments, including the State Council and the Communist Party of China, have issued internal anti-corruption rules and regulations which govern state personnel.
 Strictly speaking, these rules and regulations do not apply to bribe givers.
 However, they are a useful guide for determining suitable limits on gifts and business hospitality.
-The Central Anti-commercial Bribery Leading Group, established in 2006, has also published a series of important opinions on commercial bribery which, although not legally binding, provide significant practical guidance on this matter.
+The Central Anti-commercial Bribery Leading Group, established in 2006, has also published a series of opinions on commercial bribery which, although not legally binding, provide significant practical guidance on this matter.

 What international anti-corruption conventions apply in your jurisdiction?